sfdxb7/gitmcp-copier/README.md

 Fetches the documentation for the `{owner}/{repo}` GitHub repository (as extracted from the URL: `gitmcp.io/{owner}/{repo}` or `{owner}.gitmcp.io/{repo}`).
 Useful for general questions.
 Retrieves the `llms.txt` file and falls back to `README.md` or other pages if the former is unavailable.

 ### `search_<repo-name>_documentation`:
-Searches the repository's documentation by providing a `query`.
-Useful for specific questions.
-Uses semantic search to find the most relevant documentation.
-This mitigates the cost of a large documentation set, that cannot be provided as direct context to LLMs.
+It searches the repository's documentation by providing a `query`.
+This is useful for specific questions.
+It uses semantic search to find the most relevant documentation.
+This mitigates the cost of a large documentation set that cannot be provided as direct context to LLMs.

 > Note: In the case of a generic `gitmcp.com/docs` usage, the tools are called `fetch_generic_documentation` and `search_generic_documentation`, and receive additional `owner` and `repo` arguments.